mniip/vtshot/README.md

 #VtShot

-VtShow is a linux console recording tool.
+VtShot is a linux console recording tool.
 Input can be grabbed from a framebuffer or a VCSA device.
 Output can be in PNG, PPM or GIF format.
 Can also produce animations: animated GIFs and sequences of PPM or PNG files.

 VtShot can record an animation from a screen until terminated by SIGINT (^C), or it can launch a shell, start recording, and finish recording when the shell exits.